The Pacaya Samiria National Reserve

 The Pampas Galeras National Reserve

-Although hunting has stopped, the local communities are still involved with the vicuñas as every year there is a shearing even in the reserve where the herds of animals are rounded up and shawn.
-This is tourist spectacle in itself and visitors can observe the event on tours from nearby Nazca.
+Although hunting has stopped, the local communities are still involved with the vicuñas.
+Every year there is a shearing event in the reserve where the herds of animals are rounded up and shawn.
+This is a tourist attraction in itself and visitors can observe the event on tours from nearby Nazca.

 The Rio Abiseo National Park

-The park covers 270,000 hectares of diverse Andean forests and grasslands and is thought to have been a haven for wildlife since before the last glaciation event.
+The park covers 270,000 hectares of diverse Andean forests and grasslands.
+It’s thought to have been a haven for wildlife since before the last glaciation event.
 The protected area contains a high number of endemic species that live in the different habitats.

-The archaeological sites you can find in the Rio Abiseo National Park date back to an impressive 8,000 years.
-So far, 36 sites have been found, but there are probably many more waiting to be discovered.
+The archaeological sites you can find in the Rio Abiseo National Park date to 8,000 years ago.
+So far 36 sites have been found, but there are probably many more waiting to be discovered.
 The sites are often linked to the Chachapoyas culture, a pre-Incan civilization who largely remain a mystery.

-Wildlife in the park include many different bird species, woolly monkeys, king vultures, howler monkeys, spider monkeys, jaguar, spectacled bears, capuchins, and almost 5,000 different plants.
-There are about 300 different mammals, reptiles, amphibians, and fish registered in the national park including a number of endangered and newly discovered species.
+Wildlife in the park includes many different bird species, woolly monkeys, king vultures, howler monkeys, spider monkeys, jaguar, spectacled bears, capuchins and almost 5,000 different plants.

 The Tingo Maria National Park

-Attracting 80,000 visitors each year, the Tingo Maria National Park covers over 4,500 hectares and is best known for its owl cave, which in Spanish is called La Cueva de Las Lechuzas.
-The cave is frequented by bats, oilbirds, and parrots.
+Attracting 80,000 visitors each year, the Tingo Maria National Park covers over 4,500 hectares and is best known for its owl cave.
+In Spanish this is known as La Cueva de Las Lechuzas.
+The cave is frequented by bats, oilbirds and parrots.
 These make a fantastic spectacle and the cave is one of the main reasons people visit the park.

-You can reach the park from the city of Tingo Maria and throughout the area are many different waterfalls and streams.
-Some favorite places are the Cueva de Las Pavas, Jacintillo Medicinal Springs, and the Cueva de los Tambos.
-Visitors love coming to the park to enjoy different swimming areas.
+You can reach the park from the city of Tingo Maria.
+You will find many different waterfalls and streams throughout the area.
+Some favorite places are the Cueva de Las Pavas, Jacintillo Medicinal Springs and the Cueva de los Tambos.
+You can also enjoy different swimming areas.

-You can find around 178 different bird species in the national park, including the national bird.
+You can find around 178 different bird species in the national park, including the national bird called the cock of the rock.
 This is a magnificent species where the males have a bright red plumage and perform fascinating dances.
 The dances attract their mates and watching the displays is often a favorite spectacle for nature lovers.

-Other animals living in the park include different toucans and parrots, several different monkeys, deer, and tapir, which are the largest land mammal in South America.
-In addition to the birds flying around the area, you can enjoy seeing dozens of colorful butterflies.
+Other animals living in the park include different toucans and parrots, several different monkeys and deer.
+You can also find tapir, which are the largest land mammal in South America.
+In addition to the birds flying around the area, you find dozens of colorful butterflies.

 About the Author: Ash Card is a frequent visitor to the Amazon and has a passion for helping visitors get the best experiences from tropical destinations.
-Ash is a contributor to both TourTheTropics.com and ThinkJungle.com writing about tropical destinations, rainforests and wildlife.
+Ash has interests including tropical destinations, rainforests and wildlife.
 Feel free to contact Ash for tour help in the Amazon.
 When not helping tourists with tours and info, Ash can be found salsa-ing the night away or posing near waterfalls.